Blueprint Travelers

 This post may contain affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.

 Fiordland National Park is a large national park on the west side of the South Island of New Zealand.
 It is most famous for the iconic landscapes of Milford Sound.
-However, the park is so much more than fiords and has some beautiful hiking opportunities through the rugged mountains of this part of New Zealand.
+However, the park between the town of Te Anau to Milford Sound is so much more than fiords and has some beautiful hiking opportunities through the rugged mountains of this part of New Zealand.
 Below is a 3-day itinerary to best explore the region, with different options to extend your stay or hike more.

-Where to Stay to Best Experience FIordland National Park
+Where to Stay to Best Experience Fiordland National Park from Te Anau to Milford Sound

-Te Anau is the best town to stay in to explore different parts of Fiordland National Park.
-Considered the gateway to the park, it has a number of hotels, RV parks, restaurants, and cafes, so it is great for a variety of different budgets.
+Te Anau is the best town to stay in to explore different parts of Fiordland National Park and is considered the gateway to the park.
+There are not many accommodations from Te Anau to Milford Sound and it would be best to stay in the small town unless you are planning to camp.
+Te Anau has a number of hotels, RV parks, restaurants, and cafes, so it is great for a variety of different budgets.
 A restaurant that you must visit is Redcliff Restaurant and Bar, arguably the best restaurant in Te Anau with delicious takes on local New Zealand cuisine.
-To ensure availability, make a reservation prior to visiting the town.
+To ensure availability, make a reservation prior to visiting.

-The backyard of a house with a round wood table outside of Fiordland National Park
+The backyard of a house with a round wood table - Fiordland National Park Te Anau to Milford Sound

 Redcliff Bar and Restaurant has a quaint indoor seating area, a tranquil backyard, and a lively porch where live music is often played